ykon550/tfjs-data-generator-sample/README.md

 2. create test dataset files
 3. build model and learn with `tf.data.generator` and `fitDataSet()`

-# Sample problem for TensorFlow
+# Sample exercise for TensorFlow
 Regression model to predict 1 value given 4 arguments value.
 This value is caluculated by simple function, named `hiddenCalc()`